wavefrontHQ/docs/pages/doc/logging_drill_into_logs.md

 The Logs Browser opens in a new tab with the following configuration:
 - The search time window is a 10-minute period, starting 5 minutes before and ending 5 minutes after the time of the point that you right-clicked on the chart.
-- The search query contains the include `source` tag filter for the source that you right-clicked.
+- The search query includes the `source` tag as a filter for the source that you right-clicked.

 ![A screenshot of a search query and selected time window in the Logs Browser.](images/logging_from_chart.png) In this example, the Logs Browser opens with the filter `source = db-5` and the time window `01:20 PM to 01:30 PM` (starting 5 minutes before and ending 5 minutes after `01:25 PM`).